-You’ll find the School Report Form by clicking on the “Forms” tab on the Common Application website.
-Print it and give it to your guidance counselor or school official.
+You’ll find the School Report Form on the Common Application website.

-Find the Teacher Evaluation form by clicking on the “Forms” tab on the Common Application website.
-Print a copy and give it to a teacher who is directly familiar with your work.
+The Teacher Evaluation form is on the Common Application website.
 Please allow enough time for your teacher to write the evaluation, and stress the importance of returning the form by the application deadline.

 You must submit three Accelerated Programs Teacher Evaluation forms — one each from a teacher of English, laboratory science and either history or a foreign language.
-In addition to the SAT or ACT plus Writing, applicants for this program are required to submit SAT Subject Test results.
-See the Program Requirements chart for more information about these requirements.
+In addition to the SAT or ACT plus Writing, applicants for this program must submit SAT Subject Test results.
+See the Program Requirements chart for more information.
 The deadline for submitting these forms is November 15.

 If you’re applying to BU as a freshman and have completed college or university coursework, you must submit official transcripts from these courses.
 If you’ve enrolled at a college or university as a candidate for a degree, you must apply to Boston University as a transfer student.
 If you’re not sure of your status at the school you attended, please contact the registrar’s office at that institution.

 Submit your results from the SAT or the ACT plus Writing.
 Consult the Program Requirements chart for more detailed information.